AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- # request a new directory name till correct one is given (interapt with Ctrl-C)
+ # request a new directory name till correct one is given (interrupt with Ctrl-C)
  regexp='^[a-zA-Z0-9/_-]+$'
  until [[ "$newdir" =~ $regexp ]]; do
    read -p 'New directory: ' newdir